 D-Day 80th Anniversary and the Battle of Normandy

-The region of Normandy will always be remembered for the D-Day Landings and the Battle of Normandy, pivotal events that led to the liberation of France and Europe during World War II.
-In 2024, we will celebrate the 80th Anniversary of this historic event, marking a momentous occasion to celebrate peace, liberty, and reconciliation.
-An unprecedented program of events is being organised to bring the memory of this tragic period of world history to life while emphasising the spirit of hope.
+Normandy will always be remembered for the D-Day Landings and the Battle of Normandy, pivotal events that led to the liberation of France and Europe during World War II.
+In 2024, we celebrated the 80th Anniversary of this historic event, marking a momentous occasion to celebrate peace, freedom and reconciliation.
+An unprecedented program of events was organised to bring the memory of this tragic period of world history to life while emphasising the spirit of hope.

 Schedule of Ceremonies

-The commemoration events will span several days, honouring both military and civilian sacrifices:
+The commemoration events spanned several days, honouring both military and civilian sacrifices:

 5th June: International Ceremony in Tribute to the Civilian Victims

-Held in Saint-Lô, this ceremony will pay homage to the countless civilians who suffered and perished during the Battle of Normandy.
+Held in Saint-Lô, this ceremony paid homage to the countless civilians who suffered and perished during the Battle of Normandy.

 6th June: Franco-American Ceremony

-Before the official international ceremony, a Franco-American Ceremony will take place in Colleville-sur-Mer, highlighting the strong ties between France and the United States forged during the war.
+Before the official international ceremony, a Franco-American Ceremony took place in Colleville-sur-Mer, highlighting the strong ties between France and the United States forged during the war.

 6th June: Official International Ceremony

-The centrepiece of the commemorations will occur at Omaha Beach, where global leaders, veterans, and officials will gather to honour the bravery and sacrifices made during the landings.
+The centrepiece of the commemorations was at Omaha Beach, where global leaders, veterans, and officials gathered to honour the bravery and sacrifices made during the landings.

 6th June: Franco-Canadian Ceremony

-Following the international ceremony, a tribute will be held in Courseulles-sur-Mer to commemorate the Canadian forces’ significant contributions to the D-Day operations.
+Following the international ceremony, a tribute was held in Courseulles-sur-Mer to commemorate the significant contributions of the Canadian forces to the D-Day operations.

 7th June: Ceremony with American President Joe Biden

-US President Biden will attend a ceremony in Cherbourg to mark the crucial role of American forces in the liberation of France.
+US President Biden attended a ceremony in Cherbourg to mark the crucial role of American forces in the liberation of France.

 7th June: Bayeux Liberation Ceremony with President Macron

-In Bayeux, President Emmanuel Macron will participate in a ceremony celebrating the liberation of the city, one of the first to be freed after D-Day.
+In Bayeux, President Emmanuel Macron participated in a ceremony celebrating the liberation of the city, one of the first to be freed after D-Day.

 Honouring the Past, Embracing the Future

 This 80th Anniversary is not just about remembering the past but also about looking towards the future.
-The events aim to educate new generations about the sacrifices made for freedom and the importance of peace and reconciliation.
-Normandy, with its rich historical landscape, offers a poignant backdrop for these reflections.
+The events aimed to educate new generations about the sacrifices made for freedom and the importance of peace and reconciliation.
+Normandy, with its historical landscape, offers a poignant backdrop for these reflections.

 Visiting Normandy During the Commemorations

 If you plan to visit Normandy during these commemorations, check for any travel restrictions and plan accordingly.
+The area is a particularly important site for American citizens and travellers.
 While certain areas will be restricted, many other historical sites and museums in Normandy offer a deep dive into the events of World War II and the Battle of Normandy.
-The tourist board website features a page dedicated to exploring the D-day landing beaches without a car.
+The tourist board website features a page dedicated to exploring the D-Day landing beaches without a car.

 Back to articles